 - Training administration - Actively participates in the Training Design and Evaluation process to ensure the 27-month training curriculum accurately reflects the Logical Project Framework (LPF), its accompanying M&E Plan, and PCV training needs.

-- Training evaluation – Uses evaluation results to revise and enhance future sector training activities.
+- Training evaluation – Uses evaluation results to revise and enhance future sector training activities in collaboration with PM.

-- Acts as backup to other staff, as required
+- Acts as backup to PM and other staff, as required

 - Other tasks as may be assigned by the supervisor